gildas-lormeau/zip.js/README.md

 // Read the zip file
 // ----

-// Creates a BlobReader object used to read zipBlob. const zipBlobReader = new BlobReader(zipBlob);
+// Creates a BlobReader object used to read zipFileBlob. const zipFileReader = new BlobReader(zipFileBlob);
-// Creates a TransformStream object where the content of the first entry in the zip will be written. const helloWorldWriter = new TransformStream();
+// Creates a TransformStream object where the content of the first entry in the zip will be written
+// in the writable property.
+const helloWorldWriter = new TransformStream();
-// Creates a Promise object resolved to the first entry content returned as text. const helloWorldTextPromise = new Response(helloWorldWriter.readable).text();
+// Creates a Promise object resolved to the first entry content returned as text via the readable
+// property of helloWorldWriter. const helloWorldTextPromise = new Response(helloWorldWriter.readable).text();

-// Reads zipBlob via zipBlobReader, retrieves metadata (name, dates, etc.) of the first entry,
+// Reads a ZipReader object reading the zip content via zipFileReader, retrieves metadata (name,
-// retrieves its content via helloWorldWriter, and closes the reader. const zipReader = new ZipReader(zipBlobReader);
+// dates, etc.) of the first entry, retrieves its content via helloWorldWriter, and closes the
+// reader.
+const zipReader = new ZipReader(zipFileReader);
 const firstEntry = (await zipReader.getEntries()).shift();
 await firstEntry.getData(helloWorldWriter);
 await zipReader.close();